-No. Various provisions of federal and state law prohibit retaliation against employees for raising safety and health concerns.
+No. As discussed in this guidance, various provisions of federal and state law prohibit retaliation against employees for raising safety and health concerns.
 Employees who believe they have been retaliated against may want to consider consulting with an attorney.

 What can an employee do if they are concerned about multiple COVID-19 positive tests or symptomatic employees in the workplace?

 Do health and safety laws and rules protect immigrant workers?